bufbuild/protovalidate-es/README.md

 >
 > The `string.pattern` rule supports regular expressions with CEL's standard [RE2 syntax](https://github.com/google/re2/wiki/syntax).
 >
 > Protovalidate translates RE2 to ECMAScript's regular expressions.
-This works except some RE2 flags, but it cannot support RE2's most important property: Execution in linear time, which guards against [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS).
+This works except for some RE2 flags, but it cannot support RE2's most important property: Execution in linear time, which guards against [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS).
 >
 > If you need full support for RE2, you can bring your own RE2 implementation:
 >